usbarmory/crucible/README.md

   -f string
     	YAML fusemaps directory (default "fusemaps")
   -l	list fusemaps
-    	visualize fusemap registers (with -m and -r) visualize read value (with read operation on a register) -m string
+    	visualize fusemap      (with -m and -r)
+    	visualize read value   (with read operation on a register) visualize read fusemap (with read operation and no register) -m string
     	processor model
   -n string